MRtrix3/mrtrix3/docs/reference/commands/mtnormalise.rst

 -  **-reference number** specify the (positive) reference value to which the summed tissue compartments will be normalised. (default: 0.282095, SH DC term for unit angular integral)

--  **-balanced** incorporate the per-tissue balancing factors into scaling of the output images (NOTE: use of this option has critical consequences for AFD intensity normalisation; should not be used unless these consequences are fully understood)

 Debugging options
 ^^^^^^^^^^^^^^^^^